 a day-ahead and (or) within-day product contract is completed in any market area and relative available capacities or the portion thereof is allocated;

-a transmission system operator submits to the Operator updated information on the amount of free allocated capacities in the event of an emergency, a malfunction, a failure and (or) repair works resulting in decrease or elimination of available capacities.
+a transmission system operator submits to the Operator updated information on the amount of free allocated capacities resulting in decrease or elimination of available capacities.

-The Operator shall submit to a transmission system operator information on the gas volumes sold and (or) bought at a virtual trading point and the allocated capacities by the implicit capacity allocation method upon completion of each trading session until 14:15 p.m.
+The Operator shall submit to a transmission system operator information on the gas volumes sold and (or) bought at a virtual trading point and the allocated capacities by the implicit capacity allocation method at least every hour.

-Participants
+SECTION TWO PARTICIPANTS

-The Participant’s status may be given to an entity complying with the requirements established by this Regulation and the Rules, who entered into the Participant‘s Contract with the Operator.
+The Participant’s status may be given to an entity complying with the requirements established by this Regulation, who entered into the Participant‘s Contract with the Operator.
 The form of it is published on the Operator’s website.

 An entity intending to become a Participant (hereinafter referred to as “the Entity”) shall: